AshCena/Etl-sqs-postgres/sqs_fetch/README.md

   - `db_connection.py`
   - `sqs_connection.py`

-        connections folder contains the details of connections that we are going to use in our project.
+        connections folder contains the details of the connections that we are going to use in our project.
         Here I have DBConnection and SQSConnection written in a singleton pattern as we dont want to duplicate connections.

 #### models